vseryakov/backendjs/README.md

 ## AWS instance setup with node and backendjs

-- start new AWS instance via AWS console, use Amazon Linux 2 or Alpine
+- start new AWS instance via AWS console, use Alpine 3.19 or later
-- login as `ec2-user`
+- login as `alpine`
 - install commands

         git clone https://github.com/vseryakov/backendjs.git
-        sudo backendjs/bkjs install-ec2 -tools $(pwd)/backendjs/tools

-- run `ps agx`, it should show several backend processes running after monit started the service
-- try to access the instance via HTTP port for the API console or documentation
+        doas backendjs/bkjs setup-ec2
+        doas reboot

+- now login as `ec2-user`

 NOTE: if running behind a Load balancer and actual IP address is needed set Express option in the command line `-api-express-options {"trust%20proxy":1}`.
 In the config file replacing spaces with %20 is not required.

 ## AWS Provisioning examples

-Note: on OS X laptop the `-aws-sdk-profile uc` when AWS credentials are in the ~/.aws/credentials.

 ### Make an AMI